adammark/Markup.js/README.md

 Markup.js is a simple yet surprisingly powerful template system for JavaScript.

-## Why Markup.js
+## Why Markup.js?

-TODO
+Modern web apps are built largely with JavaScript.
+Markup.js takes the pain out of compiling long strings of text from structured data and helps you separate control logic from view logic.

 ## Usage

 Include `<script src="markup.min.js"></script>`.
 With gzip, it's only *1.2KB!*

 Markup.js has a single function: `Mark.up(template, context)`.
-Here's a basic example that shows how the `template` string is injected with properties of the `context` object:
+Here's a basic example that shows how `template`, a string, is injected with properties of `context`, an object:

 ``` javascript
 var context = {